-A dense, chocolaty (and gluten-free) chocolate pear cake, baked with wine-poached pears.
+A dense, chocolate pear cake made with almond flour and baked with wine-poached pears.

-But this chocolate pear cake pushes all the right buttons.
+This chocolate pear cake pushes all the buttons.
 Not only is it easy to make, the combo of silky wine-poached fruit with dark chocolate is a winner.

 Why bother to make a chocolate cake with pears when you could just keep it simple and make a plain old chocolate cake?
 I asked myself the same question.

-When I first saw this cake I was smitten.
+When I first time I baked this cake I was smitten.
 I became a little obsessed with the idea of tasting melt-in-your-mouth, tangy-sweet pear at the same time as a bite of rich chocolate cake.

-After poaching my pears in wine and making my own version of the cake, I did just that — and the experience was not disappointing.
+After poaching my pears in wine and making my own version of the cake, I did just that — and the experience was not at all disappointing.

 Enjoy this cake as the capper to a relaxed dinner, or daytime snack with good coffee.